elocemearg/numsolver/README.md

 This section is intended for developers who want to use the solver engine in their own projects.

 `solver_engine.js` is the backend, which can be repurposed to whatever other interface you have.
-Its public-facing functions are `runSolver()` and `runSolverAllSolutions()`.
+Its public-facing functions are `solverRun()` and `solverRunAllSolutions()`.
 Both of these functions return immediately and start the solve process in the background using JavaScript's `setTimeout()` call.
 When the solve process is finished, the result is delivered to the application using a callback.

-Both `runSolver()` and `runSolverAllSolutions()` take four arguments as follows:
+Both `solverRun()` and `solverRunAllSolutions()` take four arguments as follows:

 1. `selection`: the selection, as an array of integers.
 2. `target`: the target, as an integer.